 Who Is It For?

-As this is a new program, and will almost certainly be accompanied by the usual teething problems, we are limiting enrollment to 4 students per day.
+We are limiting enrollment to 4 students per day.
 Race series participants will be given priority, and will be handled on a first come – first serve basis.